BhavanJ/MovieQAWithoutMovies/README.md

 ```

 This code is built upon [Layered Memory Network](https://github.com/bowong/Layered-Memory-Network).
-We would like to thank them for providing some of there processed data.
+We would like to thank them for providing some of their processed data.